cptsubtxt/learn-kubernetes/docs/01-provision.md

 Now we can follow the steps presented in LFS 258 Chapter 3 Installation and Configuration.

+See [Install K8 on Commandline]

 ## Let's use the process and provision with terraform

 As you could see it might be cumbersome to install all the stuff on the machines.
-We will use the steps presented here and will automate the stuff with terraform.
+We will use the steps presented here and will automate the stuff with [Terraform].